neomutt/neomutt.github.io/changes/header-split.md

 # {{ page.title }}

+Several new header files have been created by NeoMutt

+## Overview

 mutt.h has been split up into a separate file for most of the structs within it.

 | New File       | Contains                          |